earlgreytech/neutron-spec/neutron-ARM.md

 * r0
 * r1 (64 bit results only)

-If more data is needed, or if dynamic length data is used, then the ComStack should be used.
+If more data is needed, or if dynamic length data is used, then the CoStack should be used.

 For reference, given an interrupt of the format `do_stuff(foo, bar, baz, bim, fam) -> zam:u64` the register usage would be as so for input: